elavoie/pull-limit/README.md

    *stream.sink* but not sourced by *stream.source* is below n, with n having a default value of 1.
 4. After *updateLimit* has been called, the n now has the l value.
+5. After *n* values have been processed, the 'flow-rate' event with the rate at which values have been trhrough, is emited.